Roman chamomile: benefits, dosage, contraindications

 Anti-inflammatory

-Polysaccharides isolated from an aqueous extract of Roman chamomile flower, as well as its essential oil, possess anti-inflammatory properties.
-Laboratory studies have revealed that Roman chamomile is capable of preventing lipid oxidation and increasing free radical neutralization.
-It is also noted that Roman chamomile decoction presents less anti-inflammatory activity than an infusion or a methanol extract.
-This difference is probably due to a lower concentration of phenolic acids and organic acids in the decoction.
+Polysaccharides isolated from an aqueous extract of Roman chamomile flower, as well as its essential oil, have anti-inflammatory properties.
+Laboratory studies have shown that Roman chamomile is capable of preventing lipid oxidation and increasing the neutralization of free radicals.
+It has also been noted that a decoction of Roman chamomile exhibits lower anti-inflammatory activity than an infusion or a methanol extract.
+This difference is likely due to a lower concentration of phenolic acids and organic acids in the decoction.

 Usages associés